What to do when you feel like there’s more to life than what you’ve got.

 Administrative work was different.
 I was helping people, but I was still discontent and not sure why.
 Why wasn’t I more content?

-Here’s how I figured out my true purpose.
+Here’s how to identify your true purpose.

 I made a huge list of all the jobs that I’d had up until that point.
 Just a list of the job titles, what I did in each job, and who the client was.
 I listed everything I did while in each job, even if it wasn’t in my actual job description.